eoinmooremath/document_cross_referencer/README.md

 As far as the time goes, it took me about 2 minutes to generate the table of contents in `examples/EU_document_toc.md`, and another 5-6 minutes to process the cross references, for about 8 minutes total.
 This was using GPT 4.1.
 You can definitely cut the cross-referencing if you don't need it, and having more sections to cross reference will obviously take more time.

+Gemini models didn't work.
+Gemini thought that I was copying copywritten material and refused to do cooperate, throwing an error.

 ## Key Outputs